 Limited dormitory-style housing is available for Doctor of Ministry students during the January and May intensive terms.
 Students request housing during the DMin Housing Application Window for each term; rooms are then assigned on a first-come basis.
 The housing office will assist students with suggestions of other accommodations if necessary.

-Applicants must hold a Master of Divinity or equivalent degree from a seminary accredited by the Association of Theological Schools, and must have completed 3 years of ministry experience prior to entering the Doctor of Ministry program.
-Admission is based on academic achievement as well as the Seminary's ability to meet the applicant's goals.
-GPA should be 3.0 or better at the Master of Divinity level.
+The DMin is an advanced professional doctorate that builds upon a masters degree and significant ministry experience.
+Most students will hold a Master of Divinity or equivalent degree from a seminary accredited by the Association of Theological Schools, and must have completed 3 years of ministry experience prior to entering the Doctor of Ministry program.
+Previous academic achievement should reflect a grade point average of at least 3.0 or better at the graduate level.